 What I do miss is the feeling of being on campus, while simultaneously being in a solitary corner of the library.
-However, our MA WhatsApp chat has bee invaluable, further to #AcademicTwitter.
+However, our MA WhatsApp chat has bee invaluable, further to discourses on #AcademicTwitter.
 Whilst my undergrad often positioned lecturers as a bit more ‘us and them’ (almost like the schoolteacher-student relationship), my MA lecturers positioned themselves as mentors and more human who also love to tweet.
 Frequently, particularly Shona, would be tagging us in things useful to our interests which I still greatly enjoy.
-On my MA, I also got the opportunity to write a book chapter on racism, whiteness, and COVID for an upcoming anthology (to be published by June next year) in addition to be part of Leeds Beckett’s CRED paper series where I wrote an article on how we can better teacher Black history as something that is multidisciplinary.
+On my MA, I also got the opportunity to write a book chapter on empire, racism, corruption, and COVID-19 for an upcoming anthology (to be published by June 2022) in addition to be part of Leeds Beckett’s CRED paper series where I wrote a paper on how we can better teacher Black history as something that is multidisciplinary.
 Not looking at history through a tunnel.

 In a year or nearly two years, that has felt like fourth level of Jumanji, my masters experience has been invaluable in keeping me grounded.
 Leeds Beckett gave me something that Northamptonshire (the place I grew up in) has not, and is still unable to give me, and it did so without even having to go there.
 I have still never been to Leeds, but hopefully I get to visit for graduation next year.